 Outdoor Runs and Day-to-Day Wear

 If you’re interested in a new cross-training shoe for tackling outdoor runs and workouts, I think you’ll like this model.
-Do note, it’s not as niche as a truly focused trail running shoe, but for the casual outdoor training sessions, I think this model’s overall construction is a hit.
+Do note, that it’s not as niche as a truly focused trail running shoe, but for the casual outdoor training sessions, I think this model’s overall construction is a hit.

 For daily wear, I like this model’s overall comfort similar to the other Reebok Nano X1 shoes, but the colorways may be a turnoff for some.
 Conversely, if you like the colorways, another pro is the ripstop upper as it’s fairly easy to wipe down and clean if this shoe gets muddy.